 Instructions

-- Place the eggplant halves in a 9x13 baking dish.
-Drizzle about a tablespoon of olive oil over the flesh of each eggplant.
-Season them with about a teaspoon of kosher salt and sprinkle with cracked black pepper.
-Roast for 20 - 40 minutes, until the flesh and edges just begin to turn golden brown.
+- Cut the eggplants in half and place in a 9x13 baking dish.
+Drizzle 1 tablespoon of olive oil over the flesh of each eggplant.
+Season them with 1 teaspoon of kosher salt and sprinkle with freshly ground black pepper.
+Roast for 20-40 minutes, until the flesh and edges just begin to turn golden brown.
 Remove from the oven and cool slightly.

-- Add the lamb, parsley, pine nuts, tomato paste, one teaspoon of salt, one teaspoon of sugar, and some black pepper.
-Stir to combine and cook until lamb is fully cooked and no pink remains.
+- Add the lamb, parsley, pine nuts, tomato paste, 1 teaspoon of salt, 1 teaspoon of sugar, and a few turns of freshly ground black pepper.
+Stir to combine and cook until the lamb is fully cooked and no pink remains.

-- Combine remaining spice mix with water, lemon juice, 2 teaspoons sugar, ½ teaspoon salt, and the cinnamon sticks.
+- When the eggplant has been removed from the oven, combine remaining spice mix with water, lemon juice, 2 teaspoons sugar, ยฝ teaspoon salt, and the cinnamon sticks.
 Mix well.
-Pour mixture into the bottom of the roasting pan.
+Pour mixture into the bottom of the 9x13 pan with the roasted eggplant.

 - Spoon lamb mixture on top of each eggplant.
 Cover dish with aluminum foil, return to the oven, and roast for 90 minutes.
-At 30 minutes and 60 minutes, remove from the oven and baste eggplants with pan sauce, cover with foil and return to the oven.
-Add a little more water if the sauce starts to dry out.
+At 30 minutes and 60 minutes, remove from the oven, carefully peel back the foil, and baste eggplants with pan sauce.
+Re-cover with foil and return to the oven.
+(Add a little more water if the sauce is starting to dry out.)

 - Serve warm (not hot) or at room temperature, topped with a bit of fresh parsley.